 "It was easier to blame Hawke than to believe I failed Elthina.
 Because she and the abomination were lovers, I laid the blame at her feet and forced her to take out my revenge on Anders, just as she had done to those responsible for my family's murder.
 But how could she not see what Anders' had become?"

-"She loved him, Sebastian.
-When you love someone you tend to overlook the bad things about them."
+"Sebastian, she loved him.
+When you love someone you tend to overlook the unpleasant things about them."